Wills and Estate Planning

 Standard Family Contribution policy

 Nursing Homes Act

-Documents Needed for A Financial Assessment for Nursing Home Subsidy
+Documents needed for a Financial Assessment for a Nursing Home subsidy:

 Public Legal Education and Information Service of New Brunswick (PLEIS-NB) is a non-profit, charitable organization.
 Its goal is to provide the public with information about the law.
 PLEIS-NB receives funding and in-kind support from the Department of Justice Canada, the New Brunswick Law Foundation and the New Brunswick Office of the Attorney General.

 We gratefully acknowledge the contribution of members of the Law Society of New Brunswick and staff of the Department of Social Development.
 We also thank the Third Age Centre and the seniors who helped us to better understand the information needs of seniors in this area.
 The booklet does not contain a complete statement of the law or the policies in this area.
 Both may change from time to time and anyone needing specific legal advice should contact a lawyer.